rafaldr91/bitPayMagentoPlugin/README.md

 Here your will need to create a [pairing code](https://bitpay.com/api-tokens) using your BitPay merchant account.
 Once you have a Pairing Code, put the code in the Pairing Code field.
 This will take care of the rest for you.

-***NOTE*** Pairing Codes are only valid for a short period of time.
+***NOTE:*** Pairing Codes are only valid for a short period of time.
 If it expires before you get to use it, you can always create a new one an use the new one.

-***NOTE*** You will only need to do this once since each time you do this, the extension will generate public and private keys that are used to identify you when using the API.
+***NOTE:*** You will only need to do this once since each time you do this, the extension will generate public and private keys that are used to identify you when using the API.

 You are also able to configure how BitPay's IPN (Instant Payment Notifications) changes the order in your Magento store.